Service users' experience of community mental health services

 Background

 The Community Mental Health Survey asks service users to rate their overall experience from 0 (very poor) to 10 (very good).
-There have been small fluctuations in service users’ overall experience over time.
-In 2022, 46% of service users rated their overall experience as 8, 9 or 10 and 12% rated their experience as 0, 1 or 2.
-This represents a slight worsening compared to 2017, when 52% rated their experience as 8, 9 or 10 and 9% rated their experience as 0, 1 or 2.
+There have been small fluctuations in service users’ overall experience from 2017 to 2021.
+Due to methodological changes, the 2023 survey results and onwards are not comparable with previous years’ results – for more information, visit the ‘About this data’ section.
+In 2024, 48% of service users rated their overall experience as 8, 9 or 10 and 15% rated their experience as 0, 1 or 2.

 Service users are asked whether, in the last 12 months, NHS mental health services have given them any help or advice with finding support for different aspects of their lives.
 Those who said that they already had support or did not need support have been excluded.
-As of 2022, physical health needs are the best supported, with the highest proportion of service users (31%) reporting that they had definitely been given help or advice.
+As of 2024, physical health needs are the best supported, with the highest proportion of service users (29%) reporting that they had definitely been given help or advice.
 Help with finding or keeping work and financial advice or benefits are less well supported.
-In 2022, only 1 in 4 respondents said that they had definitely been given help or advice with finding or keeping work and financial advice or benefits.
+In 2024, only 14% of respondents said that they had definitely been given help or advice with finding or keeping work and 17% of respondents said that they had definitely been given financial advice or benefits.
+Data from 2023 and 2024 are not comparable with previous years’ data, see more in the ‘About this data’ section.

-Although the employment gap between those with and without mental health problems has been improving over the last 10 years, current estimates reveal that a sizable gap of 23-42% across the UK still remains.
-Additionally, the financial pressure imposed by the current cost of living crisis is worse for those with mental health problems than those without.
+Although the employment gap between those with and without mental health problems has been improving over the last 10 years, estimates from 2022 reveal that a sizeable gap of 23-42% across the UK still remains.
+Additionally, the financial pressure imposed by the cost of living crisis is worse for those with mental health problems than those without.
 In this economic climate, the need for employment and financial support is especially imperative.

-The proportion of Community Mental Health Survey respondents who felt they were given enough time to discuss their needs and treatment has decreased over time, falling from 90% in 2014 to 84% in 2022.
+The proportion of Community Mental Health Survey respondents who felt they were given enough time to discuss their needs and treatment decreased from 90% in 2014 to 84% in 2022.
 Between 2014 and 2022, the proportion of people who felt they were not given enough time increased from 10% to 16%.

 Once a mental health care plan has been agreed, it is important for service users to have regular review meetings with their care coordinator to ensure that support continues to meet their needs.
 Between 2014 and 2019, service users were asked, ‘In the last 12 months, have you had a formal meeting with someone from NHS mental health services to discuss how your care is working?’
 The percentage of respondents who said that they had a formal meeting with someone from NHS mental health services to discuss their care decreased from 74% in 2014 to 71% in 2019.

-Respondents who knew who to contact out of hours in a crisis and had tried in the previous 12 months to make contact were asked if they got the help they needed.
-In 2022, just under half (47%) of respondents said they ‘definitely’ got the help they needed when they tried to make contact.
-However, 22% of respondents did not get the help they needed and 2% of respondents were not able to make contact.
+Respondents who knew who to contact out of hours in a crisis, and had tried in the previous 12 months to make contact, were asked if they got the help they needed.
+In 2024, 40% of respondents said they ‘definitely’ got the help they needed when they tried to make contact.
+However, 27% of respondents did not get the help they needed.

 About this data